4.2 Form and Content of Pro Forma Financial Information

 forma information, or excluded from both.
 See Example 4-1.

-should disclose (1) the periods combined and (2) the sales or revenues and
+information should disclose (1) the periods combined and (2) the sales or

-income for any periods that were excluded or included more than once (e.g.,
+revenues and income for any periods that were excluded or included more than

-an interim period that is included both as part of the fiscal year
+once (e.g., an interim period that is included both as part of the fiscal

-information and the subsequent interim period).
-Note that in circumstances
+year information and the subsequent interim period).
+Note that in

-in which different fiscal year-ends exist and the acquiree is a foreign
+circumstances in which different fiscal year-ends exist and the acquiree is

-businesses, a domestic registrant may be required to include a historical
+a foreign business, a domestic registrant may be required to include a

-period for the foreign business acquiree that would be more current than the
+historical period for the foreign business acquiree that would be more

-periods included in the required historical financial statements of the
+current than the periods included in the required historical financial

 Example 4-1